Cap10Coderman/Batch-Scripts/PreSignedURLGenerator/README.md

 ### Step 2

+Edit the txt file configure the profile and region and save it as .bat extension

+### Step 3

-2.1 Copy the bat file to any location.
+3.1 Copy the bat file to any location.

-2.2 Double click the file to run.
+3.2 Double click the file to run.